Louis Ng: Personal life

 Ng's father, Robert Ng, is a division manager in an equipment firm, while his mother, Angela Quek, is a retired civil servant.
 He has an elder sister.

+Ng is married to Amy Corrigan and they have three children.

 Ng's love for animals started when he was a child.
-He would go to Ang Mo Kio library after school and borrow books with animal themes.
+He would go to Ang Mo Kio Library after school and borrow books with animal themes.
 Wanting to become a veterinarian when he was younger, he volunteered with the Society for the Prevention of Cruelty to Animals and at the zoo.

-At the age of 14, he gave up eating turtle soup, shark's fin and stingray, after watching TV shows about animals' protection.
-In 2000, he became a full vegetarian.
-His wife Amy Corrigan and daughter Ella are both vegetarian as well.

 When he set up the animal welfare group ACRES in 2001, his parents were worried about his future.
 His father "could not see a career in ACRES" as he was just drawing a monthly salary of S$500.
 However, both parents were supportive.